Health board staff have thanked the Liberty Stadium management for pitching in to provide essential nurse training facilities during the pandemic.

 She thanked Matthew Daniel, Operations Manager, Gordon David, Building Facilities Manager, and their team.

-“They really stepped up to the mark in the true spirit of co-operation to do their bit for their community,” Miranda added
+“They really stepped up to the mark in the true spirit of co-operation to do their bit for their community,” Miranda added.

-The stadium has provided nurse training facilities.
 “We and the public owe them a huge debt of gratitude and we couldn’t have done it without them.”

 Left: Gordon David, Liberty Stadium; Miranda Williams, SBUHB; Matthew Daniel, Liberty Stadium.